ersanchez/notes/autofs.md

 Save and close the `/etc/auto.master` file.

+### Create & Edit `auto.nfs`

 Next, create and edit the map file `/etc/auto.nfs` on your client computer:

     $ sudo vim /etc/auto.nfs

-In this example I will use the two example NFS server shares from the note titled, `nfs.md`.
+In this example I will use the two example NFS server shares from the note in this repository titled, `nfs.md`.
 Please refer to that separate note for background information.

 Add the server's NFS share information to the `auto.nfs` file:

+**WARNING: Do _NOT_ insert any tabs or extra spacing to make this look pretty**

-    documents -fstype=nfs4, rw 192.168.1.1:/nfs-shares/documents
+    documents -fstype=nfs4,rw 192.168.1.1:/nfs-shares/documents
-    music     -fstype=nfs4, rw 192.168.1.1:/nfs-shares/music
+    music -fstype=nfs4,rw 192.168.1.1:/nfs-shares/music

 This follows the `mount-point options location` format where: